Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Essential tremor (also called familial tremor, benign tremor) is a neurological disorder, which belongs to a group of conditions called movement disorders.
 Essential tremor causes involuntary rhythmic shaking that usually appears in the hands, but can affect other areas of the body.
 Primary tremor is a benign and not dangerous condition, but it can worsen over time and cause significant discomfort to the patient.
 Despite some resemblance, initial tremor has nothing to do with Parkinson’s.
 In about half of the cases there is a family history of essential tremor.

-348 Alikes with Essential Tremor (ET)
+356 people with Essential Tremor (ET) are on Alike.

 Signs & symptoms